What: HSE4M: Equity and Social Justice: From Theory to Practice

 What to expect after you apply

-The Admissions Office will review the submitted applications and Credit Counselling Summaries after the application period closes on June 19th, 2020.
+The Admissions Office will review the submitted applications and Credit Counseling Summaries after the application period closes.
 Applicants will be notified via email on the status of their applications after this period.

-Admitted students will be registered into the HSE4M: Equity and Social Justice course automatically and will receive confirmation emails.
+Admitted students will be registered into the HSE4M course automatically and will receive confirmation emails.
 Tuition and ancillary fees will be waived for admitted students.

 “Some of the terminology like critical theory and critical thinking, intersectionality, implicit bias, and oppression are words I may have heard before, but never really knew their true meaning.
 Also, issues like residential schools, white privilege, internalized racism, prejudice, discrimination and intersectionality through the issues of classism have really helped opened my eyes about the many issues that surround an individual.”